MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-dma_common_buffer_extended_configuration.md

 ### -field SubSection

-When the configuration type is *CommonBufferConfigTypeSubSection*, describes the subsection within a backing MDL that should be used to back the common buffer being created.
+When *ConfigType* is **CommonBufferConfigTypeSubSection**, describes the subsection within a backing MDL that should be used to back the common buffer being created.

+> [!NOTE]
-*Note: A subsection must only be contained within a single MDL in an MDL chain.*
+> A subsection must only be contained within a single MDL in an MDL chain.

 ### -field SubSection.Offset